ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

  * for holding garantees, mentioned in preface (second group) this function should be pure, i.e. be dependent only on data provided

 ## Messages and variables

-Each message < type, a, b, c, d >:
+Message of each type starts with meta-information byte.
+It contains information about version and type encoded:

- * first byte contains version and type, four bits for each
+  * `first_byte & 0xF` - version of protocol (lowest four bits)
- * rest of parts a, b, c, d are serialized to bytes and written in turn
+  * `first_byte & 0xF0` - type of message (highest four bits)

-Type constants:
+Type of message constants:

   * TR1 = 0
   * TR2 = 1